dukesann3/Phase-1-Project/README.md

 trigger a POST request, posting a new transaction in the JSON-server database.
 The change will also be reflected on the BOM as well.
 Simultaneously, it will also trigger a PATCH request to update the user's balance as well.

+FEATURE 4: There is a add funds button next to the pay button.
+Once clicked, it will open another pop up similar to the pay button.
+This time, it will have only one value: payment amount.
+The app makes sure that the payment is a number and filled out.
+Once filled and submit button is clicked, it will trigger a PATCH request to update and add funds to the user's balance.

-FEATURE 4: At the top right corner of the website, the user will see "user initials" wrapped in a circular frame.
+FEATURE 5: At the top right corner of the website, the user will see "user initials" wrapped in a circular frame.
 It will say "UN" as an initial for user name.
 If an user hovers over the initials, and it will pop up a display showing how much money the user has in his/her "wallet".
 This information is fetched through a GET request.